Jandrew2055/express-demo/README.md

    Go to <http://localhost:3000/index> to interact with an HTML landing page Interact with the buttons and input boxes.
 Inspect the fetch requests in the HTML to understand how they work, and how the requests are routed.

-   For the submit month button in particular, trace how the request data passes to `demoRouter`, is processed inside `demoController.findSeason`, is saved in `res.locals`, is passed to and further processed in `demoController.sendSeasonImageURL`, results in a response sent back to the client, and finally triggers a change in the client-facing html.
+  For the submit month button in particular, trace how the request data passes to demoRouter, is processed inside demoController.findSeason, is saved in res.locals, is passed to and further processed in demoController.sendSeasonImageURL, results in a response sent back to the client, and finally triggers a change in the client-facing html.

 ## Route Documentation